Investor Statement on Jewelry Supply Chain's Heightened Risk for Human Rights Abuses

 The statement was sent to 32 companies (list below) urging them to set a high bar for responsible sourcing, take necessary steps to ensure their products do not contribute to adverse impacts on human rights, and report publicly on their efforts.

-The investors further call on the Responsible Jewellery Council (RJC)—an industry body that promotes responsible business conduct in the jewelry supply chain by certifying member companies—to upgrade its standards and processes including aligning their standards with OECD standards on responsible supply chains of minerals from conflict-affected and high-risk areas.
+The investors further call on the Responsible Jewelry Council (RJC)—an industry body that promotes responsible business conduct in the jewelry supply chain by certifying member companies—to upgrade its standards and processes including aligning their standards with OECD standards on responsible supply chains of minerals from conflict-affected and high-risk areas.

-Said Paloma Muñoz Quick, Program Director for the Investor Alliance for Human Rights, “We recognize that some companies in the jewelry industry are taking important steps to address human rights risks in their supply chains, including by working with their current suppliers to meet codes of conduct pertaining to human rights.
+Said Paloma Muñoz Quick, former Program Director for the Investor Alliance for Human Rights, “We recognize that some companies in the jewelry industry are taking important steps to address human rights risks in their supply chains, including by working with their current suppliers to meet codes of conduct pertaining to human rights.
 However, most companies still fall short of meeting the standards laid out by the UN Guiding Principles on Business and Human Rights.”

 The statement underscores the need for jewelry manufacturers and retailers to conduct human rights due diligence in line with the UN Guiding Principles on Business and Human Rights to identify, address and effectively mitigate the risk of adverse human rights impacts throughout the jewelry supply chain.